gitpod-samples/template-python-django/README.md

 # A Python Django template on Gitpod

-This is a [Python Django](https://www.djangoproject.com) template configured for ephemeral cloud development environments on [Gitpod](https://www.gitpod.io/).
+This is a [Python Django](https://www.djangoproject.com) template generator configured for ephemeral cloud development environments on [Gitpod](https://www.gitpod.io/).

 ## Next Steps